 Serving Suggestions

-Enjoy sweet and tangy homemade pickles right out of the jar, pair them with bites of cheddar cheese, or include them on a complete charcuterie board or antipasto platter.
+Enjoy homemade sweet pickles as a snack right out of the jar, pair them with bites of cheddar cheese, or include them on a complete charcuterie board or antipasto platter.

 homemade bread and butter pickles